 “Wampum interests me in that its stories are hidden within its minute details, between the warps and wefts, in the beads and in the archives.”
 Read Sarah’s full statement here.

 During the 2014-2015 academic year, Zhenia Bemko, an LPS undergraduate junior at Penn, assisted with transcribing field notes from 2014.
 In March of 2015, she joined the team to visited the collections and exhibitions at the National Museum of the American Indian, and in May 2015, she spent a week with the Wampum Trail team in the northeast, before heading south to spend a month learning archaeology with the Smith Creek Archaeological Project.
 She also serves as a volunteer in the Repatriation Office of the Penn Museum.
-Zhenia is studying anthropology, Native American Studies, and international relations.
-She is particularly interested in the role of wampum belts as living memoirs of social relations and international diplomacy.
+At Penn, Zhenia studied anthropology, Native American Studies, and international relations.
+She was particularly interested in the role of wampum belts as living memoirs of social relations and international diplomacy.

 “This research is like a living memoir, attempting to create a holistic object history for a single wampum belt, as a means of beginning to repair its current fragmented state.”